 The Southeastern Chorale is often featured as a guest performing group at the Oklahoma Music Educators State Conference, with an invitation to be a featured performer at the 2014 conference in January.
 The Chorale has performed in over 100 schools and communities since 2002.
 Regional tours in the United States have included performances in Dallas, TX, Austin, TX, Jackson, MS, Oklahoma City, OK and, New Orleans, LA, among others.

-In 2007 the Southeastern Chorale was the only Oklahoma choir invited to perform as a part of the National Endowment of the Arts Choral Symposium, “Crossing the Divide: Exploring Influence and Finding Our Voice – an American Masterpiece Festival”, in Austin, TX.
-They were joined at this event by the University of Texas, Texas Tech University, Texas State University, and the Grammy nominated professional choir, Conspirare.
-The Chorale was the only one of these groups asked to join Conspirare in their individual concert.
+In 2007 the Southeastern Chorale was invited to perform to sing as a part of the National Endowment of the Arts Choral Symposium, “Crossing the Divide: Exploring Influence and Finding Our Voice – an American Masterpiece Festival”, in Austin, Texas.
+The Chorale was asked to join Grammy nominated choral ensemble Conspirare in their individual concert.

-The ensemble has at its core a mission to advance and support choral music in the region, while striving to maintain a tradition of singing excellence.
-In support of this goal, the Southeastern Chorale tours annually into area schools, having performed in nearly 75 schools in Oklahoma and Texas in the past seven years in support of music education.
-The Chorale members annually serve as hosts for regional choral contests and festivals, perform for campus functions such as Freshman Convocation, Homecoming, Sneak Preview, and Graduation.
+The Southeastern Chorale has at its core a mission to advance and support choral music in the region, while striving to maintain a tradition of singing excellence.
+In support of these goals, the Southeastern Chorale tours annually into area schools, having performed in over 100 schools in Oklahoma and Texas in the past 10 years in support of music education.
+The Chorale members annually serve as hosts for regional choral contests and festivals, perform for campus functions such as Freshman Convocation, Homecoming, SE Live, and Graduation.
 They have taken on financial responsibility for the realization of many of these efforts through fundraising.
-The Southeastern Chorale has successfully raised over $30,000.00 the past four years to put toward educational and artistic endeavors.
+The Southeastern Chorale has successfully raised over $40,000.00 the past three years to put toward educational and artistic endeavors.